-We recently worked with Turnstone to complete a study to determine their services’ social return on investment (SROI).
-Our team followed an SROI methodology process to identify the inputs and outputs of the organization, define outcomes, determine the value saved, and, finally, calculate SROI (read more about that process here).
+We recently completed a study with Turnstone to determine their services’ social return on investment (SROI).
+Our team followed an SROI methodology process to identify the organization’s inputs and outputs, define outcomes, determine the value saved, and, finally, calculate SROI (read more about that process here).

 This process and the results were shared within a comprehensive report and a two-page summary (which you can view here).
-Not only did we feature visual elements like charts and graphs, but also, bolded statements, infographics, tables, quotes, call-out boxes, and specific colors.
-So how did we decide “what” to visualize in these various elements?
+We featured visual elements like charts and graphs, bolded statements, infographics, tables, quotes, call-out boxes, and specific colors.
+So, how did we decide “what” to visualize in these various elements?

 Relevant and Significant Findings

 Rather than creating a graphic for every data point collected, we intentionally chose charts and graphics to communicate relevant and significant findings.
-Ask yourself, what do I want the audience to take away from all the information gathered?
+Ask yourself what you want the audience to take away from all the information gathered?

 Context Through Comparisons and Trends